 The ashes will be available within 4 working days after the cremation.
 You can make arrangements through Patrick O’Donovan & Son or the crematorium for the remains to be buried in the crematorium's Garden of Remembrance.
 Alternatively, the ashes can be collected in an urn from Patrick O’Donovan & Son.
 You can then bury the remains in a family grave or you may disperse them as you wish.
 If the dispersal is not on private ground, permission should be obtained from the appropriate authority, for example, the local authority.

 If you choose burial you will either need to re-open an existing grave or purchase a new grave.
-Family graves can usually accommodate at least three adult burials, depending on the cemetery.
+Family graves can usually accommodate at least three adult burials and unlimited cremations, depending on the cemetery.

-New graves are available for purchase in most Dublin City and County cemeteries.
-Whether you are purchasing a new grave or opening an existing one there will be an opening fee, of which our staff will advise you when making funeral arrangements.
+New graves are available for purchase in most cemeteries or graveyards in Dublin City/County and all Counties throughout Ireland.
+Whether you are purchasing a new grave or opening an existing one there will be an opening fee, of which our funeral arranger will advise you when making funeral arrangements.